A Walnut's Thoughts

 My name is Anthony, I'm a self taught developer based in the midwest.
 I'm interested in systems programming, dev tools, and game design.
 Currently looking for work.

-3 miles deep in the Rust debugging rabbit hole.
-If you have any questions regarding that, feel free to send me an email or a message in the Rust zulip or LLVM discourse.
+Currently working on a Google Summer of Code project to improve the Rust debuginfo test suite.
+If you have any questions regarding that or the Rust debugging experience as a whole, feel free to send me an email or a message in the Rust zulip or LLVM discourse.

 I love epic fantasy novels, my favorites are Malazan Book of the Fallen and The Wheel of Time.
 Currently reading The Black Company.